forpr1093/GamificationMd/Features.md

 ---
 ### Driver KPI
 - A feature to monitor drivers' behaviour based on his safety precautions, accountability and feedback/rating of the customers on the driver
+- Driver with higher rating can gain more exp while completing task

 #### Reason to Implement
 1) Drivers will become more responsible on their job (to get better rating or feedback)